knimitz/windowmanager-service/doc/ApplicationGuide.md

 Intended audience
 -----------------

-This documentation is intended for developers and system integrators who need to know, how the window manager works and how it is to be used.
+This document is intended for developers and system integrators who need to know, how the window manager works and how it is to be used.

 <div id="Scope\ of\ this\ Document"></div>